Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Channel Estimation and Radar Sensing

 \item \textit{Poor detection capabilities at low SNR}: At low signal-to-noise ratios, small-amplitude paths may be missed if their amplitudes become comparable to the noise level.
 This occurs because a few high-amplitude paths may be sufficient to meet the stopping criterion, thereby masking the presence of weaker paths. \end{enumerate}

 To this end, the following \gls{DL}-aided scheme is proposed to estimate $P$.
-The estimation of $P$ is formulated as a single-label classification problem: a multipath channel belongs to the class $P$ if it is made of $P$ propagation paths.
-The set containing the different classes is denoted by $\mathcal{C}$.
-Thus, $C=|\mathcal{C}|$ different classes with different values of $P$ are considered.
-A \gls{FNN} is trained to solve this classification problem.
-In particular, $|\mathbf{y}|$ is provided as input, and the output is given as a one-hot vector $\mathbf{p}\in\mathbb{R}^C$ of probabilities such that $p[c]=1$ if the $c$-th class is the one corresponding to a number of paths equal to $P$, and $p[c]=0$ otherwise.
-Once trained, the network provides a probability distribution $\mathbf{p}$ that tends to be a Dirac distribution.
-Therefore, the estimate of $P$ is obtained as follows:
+The estimation of $P$ is formulated as a single-label multi-class classification problem: a multipath channel belongs to the class $c \in \mathcal{C}$ if it is characterized by $P^{(c)}$ propagation paths, where $\mathcal{C}$ denotes the set of considered model orders.
+A \gls{FNN} is trained to solve this classification task.
+Specifically, the element-wise magnitude of the received pilot vector, denoted as $|\mathbf{y}|=\mathbf{y}\odot\mathbf{y^*} \in \mathbb{R}^{MN \times 1}$, is provided as input to the network.
+This choice is physically motivated by the fact that the key information regarding the number of propagation paths is inherently embedded in the power profile of the received pilot signal, where distinct multipath components manifest as energy peaks in the delay-Doppler domain, whereas the phase information is highly volatile and less indicative of the model order.